ProjectLibertyLabs/gateway/developer-docs/account/HCP.md

         if (res.isNone) {
           throw new NotFoundException(`MSA ID for account ${accountId} not found`);
         }
-        return this.apiService.enqueueHcpRequest(
+        return this.apiService.enqueueIcsRequest(
-        HcpRequestType.ADD_HCP_PUBLIC_KEY, accountId, payload);
+        IcsRequestType.ADD_ICS_PUBLIC_KEY, accountId, payload);
     }
 ```

-## enqueuing HCP requests
+## enqueuing ICS requests

 ```

-async enqueueHcpRequest(
+async enqueueIcsRequest(
-hcpRequestType: HCPRequestType,
+icsRequestType: ICSRequestType,
 accountId: string,
 payload: UpsertPagePayloadDto
 ) {}

 ```

-## `content-publishing-worker`: Processing HCP jobs
+## `content-publishing-worker`: Processing ICS jobs

-There will be a new request processor service for HCP jobs, `hcpRequest.processor.service.ts`
+There will be a new request processor service for ICS jobs, `icsRequest.processor.service.ts`

-There will be a new queue for adding HCP keys and PRIDs.
-These will call `payWithCapacityBatchAll`, batching all HCP
+There will be a new queue for adding ICS keys and PRIDs.
+These will call `payWithCapacityBatchAll`, batching all ICS
 calls.